stevector/d8trainingtheme/midcamp2016agenda.md

 Everyone will walk through the following commands together.

 * **Create a sample node on your live environment**
   * To create this node on the live environment you need to be logged in and go to the node add form.
-This terminus command uses drush to generate a login link that will also redirect to a node add form: `terminus --site=perschd8training --env=live  drush 'user-login admin  node/add/article' `
+This terminus command uses drush to generate a login link that will also redirect to a node add form.
+    * `terminus --site=perschd8training --env=live  drush 'user-login admin  node/add/article' `
   * Create and example article node.
 * **Copy the database and files from the live site to the dev site**
   * `terminus site clone-content --site=perschd8training --from-env=live --to-env=dev`
-* Set the dev environment to SFTP mode.
+* **Set the dev environment to SFTP mode.**
   *  `terminus site set-connection-mode  --mode=sftp  --env=dev --site=perschd8training`
 * **Edit the CSS file in `d8trainingtheme`**
-  * If you don't still have your SFTP client open, you can grab the SFTP connection info with `terminus site connection-info --env=dev --site=perschd8training` and copy the fields into an SFTP client.
-If you want to stay entirely on the command line you can grab just the command line SFTP connection string with `terminus site connection-info --env=dev --site=perschd8training --field=sftp_command`
+  * If you don't still have your SFTP client open, you can grab the SFTP connection info:
+    * `terminus site connection-info --env=dev --site=perschd8training`
+  * If you want to stay entirely on the command line you can grab just the command line SFTP connection string.
+    * `terminus site connection-info --env=dev --site=perschd8training --field=sftp_command`
+  * Commit your change.
-  * Commit your change `terminus site code commit  --site=perschd8training --env=dev  --message="A CSS change committed via terminus"`
+    * `terminus site code commit  --site=perschd8training --env=dev  --message="A CSS change committed via terminus"`
-  * See your commit in the log: `terminus site code log  --site=perschd8training  --env=dev`
+  * See your commit in the log.
+    * `terminus site code log  --site=perschd8training  --env=dev`
 * **Deploy your change to test**
   * Note that the test environment still does not have the database change.
 We copied the database from live to dev, but not from live to test.
 That's ok.
 We can copy the database and files to test while also bringing code changes up from the dev environment.
-  * Use this command `terminus site deploy --env=test --sync-content --cc --updatedb --note="Deploying CSS change via terminus" --site=perschd8training`
+  * `terminus site deploy --env=test --sync-content --cc --updatedb --note="Deploying CSS change via terminus" --site=perschd8training`
 * ** Deploy to live**
   * `terminus site deploy --env=live --cc --updatedb --note="Deploying CSS change via terminus" --site=perschd8training`